Who Is Josh Groban?

 His other acting roles include appearing in the films Crazy, Stupid Love (2011), The Muppets Most Wanted (2015) and making cameos in television shows including It's Always Sunny in Philadelphia, The Crazy Ones and Parks and Recreation.

 Charity Work and Personal Life

 When Groban isn’t onstage or in the studio, he keeps busy with charitable causes such as his own Find Your Light Foundation, which supports children’s artistic, cultural and educational aspirations, and the Global Poverty Project.

 Groban dated Mad Men’s January Jones for more than two years but the two split in 2006.
-More recently the crooner has been romantically linked to Two Broke Girls’ Kat Dennings.
+In 2014, Groban began dating actress Kat Dennings, the star of the TV show Two Broke Girls.
+The couple broke up in 2016.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!